Saheedatt/wp-pusher/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size.
+- View the optimal layout for the site on larger screens
-- The site should be fully responsive
+- It was not to be made responsive.

 ### Screenshot